Lightstreamer/Lightstreamer-kafka-connector/README.md

 2. Attach a Lightstreamer Consumer.

-   The [`kafka-connector-utils`](kafka-connector-utils) submodule hosts a simple Lightstreamer Java client that can be used to test the consumption of Kafka events from any Kafka topics.
+   The [`kafka-connector-utils`](kafka-connector-project/kafka-connector-utils) submodule hosts a simple Lightstreamer Java client that can be used to test the consumption of Kafka events from any Kafka topics.

-   Before launching the consumer, you first need to build it with the command:
+   Before launching the consumer, you first need to build it from the [`kafka-connector-project`](kafka-connector-project/) folder with the command:

    ```sh
    ./gradlew distribuiteConsumer